|

 of explanation with the recognition that this object is not in

-- The material factor is steel, wood, and paint.
+- The material factor includes steel, wood, and paint.
 From this factor

 alone, we have not, of course, explained the object.